pyglfw/pyglfw/README.rst

 Besides driving by NIH syndrome these binding were developed with following assumptions in mind:

- - Compatibility with GLFW version 3 and higher api.
+ - Compatibility with GLFW version 3 and higher API.
  - Support for both Python2 (2.7) and Python3 (3.3+).
- - Provide low-level and pythonic api separately.
+ - Provide low-level and pythonic API separately.
  - No external dependencies.
 Thus using ctypes.

 Platforms